Elluvachi Godaramma: Music video

 The music video was choreographed by Sekhar Master in late-August 2019 around Rajahmundry on the banks of Godavari River.
 The song featuring Varun Tej and Pooja Hegde, was shot for five days on the sand dunes near Yanam.
-Harish told Sekhar Master to follow the style Salim Master followed in the eighties.
-He revealed that when he ask for 500 bindes (brass pots), the producers bought 1500 bindes.
+Harish asked Sekhar Master to follow the style Salim Master followed in the 1980s.
+He revealed that when he asked for 500 bindes (brass pots), the producers bought 1500 bindes.
 It costed around ₹30 lakh.
 On 29 August 2019, the makers announced that they are filming the song at Godavari.
 "How about making a song with Binde in 2019?
 I thought As soon as the shoot of this song started in Yanam, I got tears in my eyes.
 I can't imagine anyone except Pooja in this song by Sridevigaru", he added.
 Varun said "I am not comfortable with songs and dances by nature.
 But I thought there will be a remix song of Chiranjeevi and Pawan in this film.
 But I got very excited when Shobhan Babu's song came out.
 I didn't want to recreate it so well.
 I am a huge fan of boys' songs."
 Hegde revealed that she watched the song twenty times before and tried to recreate the dance step.
 "It was hot and tiring.
 I've even had sunburns", she added.

 The Times of India said "Besides the foot-tapping tune, the original number was famous for Sridevi's waist swaying and 100s of metal pots used as props in the background.
 Everything remains the same in Valmiki, however, the choreography has changed and thanks to Sekhar Master for some beautiful dance moves."